biodiversitydata-se/SOS/Docs/SearchFilter.md

 ## Date filter

 ### BetweenStartDateAndEndDate filter type
-This filter will return observations where `observation.event.startDate` is greater than or equal to `startDate` and `observation.event.endDateDate` is less than or equal to `endDate`.
+This filter will return observations where `observation.event.startDate` is greater than or equal to `startDate` and `observation.event.endDate` is less than or equal to `endDate`.
 ```json
 {
   "date": {